Skip to Content

 • What you need: Take a ferry, no car needed

-With that said, if you want to walk or are visiting on a weekday then the island is just over 5 kilometers (3 miles) in diameter, so walking is a viable option.
+Hiking is the best way to see Rangitoto Island, as it is just over 5 kilometers (3 miles) in diameter, so walking is a viable option.
 There are a few great walks to do with the most popular being the summit trail.

-Related Read: See the best view of Mount Taranaki from Pouakai Hut
+Related Read: If you’re looking for more thrilling adventures, head to the South Island to see the best view of Mount Taranaki from Pouakai Hut!

 Karekare Falls, New Zealand